Regularisation of CART trees by summation of $p$-values: Relation to classical regularisation techniques

 \section{Relation to classical regularisation techniques}

 The focus of this section is on a single binary split.
-Let $T_2(X)$ denote an optimal binary split CART tree with a single split, and let $T_1(X)$ denote the root tree of $T_2(X)$.
+Let $T_2(X)$ denote an optimal binary-split CART regression tree with a single split, and let $T_1(X)$ denote the root tree of $T_2(X)$.
 Based on the notation in Section~\ref{sec: regression trees} the split is accepted at significance level $\varepsilon$ if

 where ``$*$'' indicates that we consider the optimal split, and where $u_{\varepsilon}$ is the solution to

 where $p_n(u)$ is from \eqref{eq: p-value approximation U_j}.
 An equivalent rephrasing of \eqref{eq: threshold U_max} is